BackArts & Culture » Music & Art » Group Exhibition ‘In Absence, Presence’ Awakens Multi-Sensory Experience

 Looking upward, downward, left and right, we follow an invisible yet powerful flow of energy in the dark, then carefully gaze at the artworks as if they are living entities.
-To enjoy this multi-sensory experience, it is best to slowly spend time with each artwork in a concentrated mind, without looking for an immediate context from it.
+To enjoy this multi-sensory experience, it is best to slowly spend time with each artwork with a concentrated mind and without looking for an immediate context from it.
 Let our imagination roam freely, and embrace all the emotions and memories resurfacing within us.

 “In absence, presence” is a group exhibition held at Nguyen Art Foundation, featuring works by Oanh Phi Phi, Lêna Bùi, Nguyễn Thúy Hằng and Linh San.
 Curated by Bill Nguyễn, the exhibition explores the affective qualities and sensorial sensitivities of artistic materials, and how processes of material transformation may, in turn, affect the way artworks are perceived and experienced.
 The first part of the exhibition is located in EMASI Vạn Phúc (Thủ Đức City), featuring works by Phi Phi Oanh and Lêna Bùi, while the second part at EMASI Nam Long (District 7) features works by Nguyễn Thúy Hằng and Linh San.